1st Floor, 175 Elizabeth Blackwell Street

 - Delivery of reliable triage services for the pediatric and adult medicine medical community.
 Our triage services are now available to practices, clinics, hospitals, and healthcare providers across NY State.
 Physicians know their patients/caregivers receive the highest standard of timely triage from our experienced RNs.

-Another service the Upstate Triage and Transfer Center Nurses provide is the Upstate Connect line.
+The third service the UTTC nurses provide is the Upstate Connect line.
 The Upstate Connect line (formerly Health Connections) is a 24 hour phone number that the public can call for health information or advice about health issues.
 This is a free, confidential line that the public can access any day, any time.
 We will triage an injury or an illness for someone that does not have a primary care physician.
-We will help a patient find a primary care physician if they need one.
+We will help a patient find a primary care physician, if they need one.
 We will provide literature for someone that is requesting information on a health issue.

-The Upstate Triage and Transfer Center Nurses make follow up calls for the Cipher Health surveys that patients receive after discharge.
-If a patient indicates that they have a question about their discharge instructions or medications, the system indicates that this patient needs a call back from a nurse.
-A nurse call the patient back after the survey has been completed to help answer any questions, put them in contact with their physician or address any needs they may have now that they are discharged from our facility.
+The UTTC nurses make follow up calls for the Cipher Health surveys that patients receive after discharge.
+If a patient indicates that they have a question about their discharge instructions, or medications, the system indicates that this patient needs a call back from a nurse.
+A nurse calls the patient back after the survey has been completed to help answer any questions, put them in contact with their physician, or address any needs they may have now that they are discharged from our facility.

-Lastly, the Upstate Triage and Transfer Center Nurses make outbound survey calls to patients that have had specific procedures at Upstate University Medical Center.
-Questions about pre-op, the procedure and post –op are asked to ensure that we are providing the best service possible to our patients.
-Pain management and general knowledge questions about what was going to happen that day are also addressed in the survey.
+The UTTC nurses make outbound survey calls to patients that have had specific procedures at Upstate University Medical Center.
+Questions about pre-op, the procedure and post–op are asked to ensure that we are providing the best service possible to our patients.
+Pain management and general knowledge questions about what is going to happen that day are also addressed in the survey.